linni123789/SBUHACK2021/README.md

 - Have Python
 - Have Nodejs

-# You have to open up both the backend and the front end for the project to work as intended.
+# You have to open up both the backend and the front end for the project to work as intended.#

+## Have 2 terminals open!

+## Terminal 1

 ## Backend